inlivedev/inlive-js-sdk/packages/room/README.md

       // Specify the scalability mode for the webcam
       scalabilityMode: 'L3T1',

+      // Specify the bitrate for the webcam.
+Mid and low bitrates are available only when simulcast is enabled.
+      bitrates: {
+        high: 700000,
+        mid: 300000,
+        low: 100000,
+      },
     },
     screen: {
       // The maximum frame rate that can be used in frames per second